16 Mar 22 | 15:49:43

 Traits: Confident and polished, but also can be cold.

-Examples of Caregivers: Johnson and Johnson, WWF, Toms, Mrs. Weasley.
+Examples of Caregivers: Johnson and Johnson, WWF, Toms, and Mrs. Weasley.

 The Sage revolves around finding knowledge and truth.
 They believe that by gathering knowledge and sharing it they can make the world a better place.
 As their main ambition is to seek out knowledge, Sage brands are considered experts in their fields.